-(A) Replacement housing payment for one hundred eighty-day homeowner-occupants.
+(A) Replacement housing payment for ninety-day homeowner-occupants.

 (b) Purchases and occupies a decent, safe, and sanitary replacement dwelling within one year after the later of the following dates (except that the agency may extend such one year period for good cause):